 Another thing to note, Two Bunch Palms’ spa was expensive and should not be priced the way it was considering how rundown their rooms were on my visit.
 Unfortunately, my spa service was not a good experience.
 The room was awful and smelled funny.

 I mean, look at the photo of my room … I paid a $165 for a 90-minute massage service.
 It’s normally $185, but I received a media discount.

 My husband on the other hand had a stellar massage experience.
 His room definitely did not look as run down as mine.

 If you’re going to take part in a spa service at Two Bunch Palms, be sure to call and request a nice room.
 If they’re going to put you in those old school cabin-looking rooms, I would request a discount.
-The soothing, clean ambiance of those dated rooms is greatly lacking.

 My final note, front desk never answered their phones.
-Even when we lefet messages, they never returned our calls.
+Even when we left messages, they never returned our calls.
 You literally have to talk in-person to get anything done (such as our spa services and fire pit lighting).
 As you can imagine, this sucks when you’re trying to relax in your suite that is a 5-10 minute walk from the lobby.

 Aside from those few criticisms, Two Bunch Palms is one of my favorite weekend getaways from Los Angeles.
-I would go back in a heart beat; however, I would be sure to follow my own advice and call / email before my stay and make sure my requests and concerns are addressed.
+I would go back in a heart-beat; however, I would be sure to follow my own advice and call / email before my stay and make sure my requests and concerns are addressed.